The application is closed.

-Los Angeles County is launching the pilot program Breathe to provide its residents the chance to “breathe” easier knowing they are more financially secure.
-Breathe is a guaranteed income pilot project that will provide 1,000 eligible residents with $1,000 per month for three years.
-While the benefits of guaranteed income programs have been documented, this will also be an independent research project that will be used to study the effects of this type of program so that the County and other jurisdictions can learn about the project’s impact on the economic stability of participants, as well as its impact on participants’ overall health and well-being.
+Los Angeles County launched the pilot program Breathe to provide its residents the chance to “breathe” easier knowing they are more financially secure.
+Breathe is a guaranteed income pilot project that provides 1,000 eligible residents with $1,000 per month for three years.
+While the benefits of guaranteed income programs have been documented, this is an independent research project that will be used to study the effects of this type of program so that the County and other jurisdictions can learn about the project’s impact on the economic stability of participants, as well as its impact on participants’ overall health and well-being.

 Who is Eligible

-To be eligible for this pilot project, you must meet all of these requirements:
+To be eligible for this pilot project, the following requirements must have all been met:

 - Be 18 years of age or older